History of Volkswagen Beetle

 All incredible things must come to an end.
 Yes, 2019 marks the end of the road for the Slugbug, the Bug, the original Volkswagen, the Type 1 – the Beetle.
 The last of the new Volkswagen Beetles are already hard to come by but if you can get your hands on one my bet is they are worth way more than whatever you pay for one in just a handful of years.

-Click play below and check out the massive number of Beetle pics while you listen to this vehicle’s long and storied history.
+Click play below and check out the massive number of Beetle pics while you listen to the long storied history of the Beetle.
 Originals, restores, modifies, off-road, racers… even a see-through wrought iron Beetle for weddings!

 And if you want to buy one of the last of the new Beetles just contact our friends at Ontario Volkswagen.
 This special podcast is brought to you – commercial free as always – by them!

-Recorded November 27, 2018, during Press Days @ the LA Auto Show
+Recorded @ the LA Auto Show Press Days

 The government actually took deposits for these cars and built very, very few of them before the war.
 The first actual Volkswagens themselves were made in 1946.
 Volkswagen stands for “people’s car”.